List of banks and credit unions in Canada: Credit unions

 Canada has a strong co-operative financial services sector, which consists of credit unions (caisses populaires in Quebec and other French speaking regions).
-At the end of 2001 Canada's credit union sector consisted of 681 credit unions and 914 caisses populaires, with more than 3,600 locations and 4,100 automated teller machines.
+At the end of 2001, Canada's credit union sector consisted of 681 credit unions and 914 caisses populaires, with more than 3,600 locations and 4,100 automated teller machines.
 By the end of 2019, consolidation reduced this number to 251 credits unions and caisses populaires outside Quebec, according to the Canadian Credit Union Association (CCUA).
 Canada has the world's highest per capita membership in the credit union movement, with over 10 million members, or about one-third of the Canadian population.
 While the sector is active in all parts of the country, it is strongest in the western provinces and in Quebec.
 In Quebec 70 per cent of the population belongs to a caisse populaire, while in Saskatchewan close to 60 per cent belongs to a credit union.

 Credit unions outside Quebec

-As of 31 December 2021, the 220 credit unions and caisses populaires outside Quebec reported combined assets of $292.3 billion:
+As of 31 December 2022, the 208 credit unions and caisses populaires outside Quebec reported combined assets of $308.9 billion:

 Desjardins

-Most caisses populaires in Quebec (and some outside the province) are part of a network which operates as the Desjardins Group.
+Most credit unions in Quebec (and some outside the province) are part of a network which operates as the Desjardins Group.
 Desjardins Group owns and operates a range of subsidiaries, including a securities brokerage, a venture capital firm, and a bank based in Florida.

-As of 31 December 2015, Desjardins Group's consolidated assets totalled $248.1 billion CAD.
+As of 25 December 2023, Desjardins Group's consolidated assets totalled $407 billion CAD.